-Health Compass is a next-generation Employee Benefits Consulting, Insurance, and Management firm.
+Health Compass is an INDEPENDENT Employee Benefits Consulting, Insurance, and Management firm.

-The firm was founded to help reclaim the $1 Trillion dollars (~30% of total spend) that employers and their employees waste on healthcare every single year while improving health outcomes for employees and their families.
+Privately held, the company was founded to reallocate the $1 Trillion dollars that employers waste on healthcare every year and improve the financial and physical health employees and their families.

-The current ramifications of misallocating roughly 6% of our GDP are deep and widespread:
+The current ramifications of misallocating roughly 6% of national GDP are deep and widespread:

 Here’s the good news: the solutions needed unlock that $1 Trillion dollars in trapped capital are widely available — it’s really a matter of scaling them.